 Summer Practicum Funding*

-The Center has limited funds to offer some financial support (up to $3,000) to help Master's students defray the cost of living expenses during the summer practicum.
+The Center has limited funds to offer some financial support to help Public Humanities M.A. students defray the cost of living expenses during the summer practicum.
 Funding amount will be determined based on financial need (via FAFSA facilitated by the Financial Aid office).

-*PhD Students who are getting a transitional Master's degree in public humanities are not eligible for tuition scholarship, program's conference funds, summer practicum funding, or class trip funding.
+*Ph.D.
+Students who are getting a transitional Master's degree in Public Humanities are not eligible for tuition scholarship, program's conference funds, summer practicum funding, or class trip funding.